The Low Down on Red Mites: How We Love to Hate Them! 😡

 Here at Appletons we recommend the use of Appletons Poultry Safeguard together with Appletons De-Mite Powder for the treatment of Red Mites.
 Appletons Poultry SAFEguard is a powerful disinfectant, killing bacteria, viruses and odour in coops and it dissolves any mites it comes into contact with.
 Smite Professional and Poultry Shield are also available in-store and on-line for similar results.
 Appletons De-Mite Powder works brilliantly for residual red mite control and works hand in hand with the Poultry Safeguard to do a great job in keeping the red mite population under control.
 Best to remove all bedding and then spray all surfaces, nooks and crannies, basically soaking the surfaces of the coop.
 Do not pre-water blast your coop.
 For best results apply directly to undisturbed, dry timber in hen house.
 Make sure the perch is removable to reach all hiding places.
 Soak all surfaces, let house air dry and then dust perches and nesting boxes with Appletons De-Mite Powder.
 Do not forget to wash and clean your poultry feeder if kept in the hen house as this too will most likely be covered in mites.
 Now place fresh wood shavings in house and nest boxes.
 Use sparingly as this procedure will be repeat again in 5 to 7 days.
 For severe outbreaks repeat at least 3 times and then follow up weekly with the Appletons De-Mite Powder.

 For the odd mite that hangs onto your bird you can offer relief via a dust bowl.
 Either a natural dirt bowl in their pen or area or a large tray filled with dry dirt, sand and ash.
-This will give the your chooks the ideal opportunity to maintain good health and help build good flock socialising skills.
+This will give your chooks the ideal opportunity to maintain good health and help build good flock socialising skills.
 For double measure birds can be drenched or dusted with Appletons De-Mite Powder.
 We find dealing to the source of the problem, the hen house, usually resolves the infestation and makes the chooks mite free and happy.
-Also you could try giving your birds the Mineral Boost by Nettex to help boost them back to good health and egg production.
+Mite Rescue Remedy by Agrivite is an excellent all round suppliment to help birds bounce back after been exposed to a red mite infestation.